These 7 reforms will help protect consumers, but they were overdue — and don’t go far enough.

 “The nation’s largest reporting agencies have a responsibility to investigate and correct errors on consumers’ credit reports,” Schneiderman said.
 “This agreement will reform the entire industry and provide vital protections for millions of consumers across the country.”

-The three credit bureaus collectively maintain credit scores for about 200 million Americans, and those scores are used by banks to determine whether we get loans — and at what price.
+The three credit bureaus collectively maintain credit scores for about 200 million Americans.
+Those scores are used by banks to determine whether we get loans — and at what price.
 That makes accurate records important, but more than a quarter of Americans have mistakes on their reports.

 Schneiderman’s office managed to negotiate some needed improvements, which we spell out below.
 But we’ve got some suggestions to make things even better…